r00ta/factorized-fleet-manager-phase2/README.md

 # factorized-fleet-manager-phase2

 The idea is to provide some common abstractions to build your fleet manager.
-One of the challenges is the management of the status: in this draft I experimented a very first abstraction.
+One of the challenges is the management of the status: in this draft I experimented a very first try around this topic.

 **NOTE: this is just an experiment.
 In order to design a good abstraction we have to take into account multiple aspects like the lifecycle of the application: this experiment just aims to give a rough idea of what we might do.**